 Even when you don’t use all your material, you will find that having something builds your confidence and gives you a springboard to wing it; even if for a moment.

-Just find some information that you can hang onto to start a conversation with or to interject in the social communication.
+Just find some information you can hang onto to start a conversation or interject in social communication.

-You should take hold of every opportunity for individual exchange to sort out those with whom you are most comfortable, and with whom (based your assessment) you are not only compatible, but feel a natural affinity for.
+You should take hold of every opportunity for individual exchange to sort out those with whom you are most comfortable, and with whom (based on your assessment) you are not only compatible with, but feel a natural affinity.

 This will not only increase the likelihood of you stepping out of the shadows into the spotlight but will give you the boost you need to embrace accolades without feeling awkward as well as deal with criticism without feeling humiliated.